 Arroyo was appointed to his current position in January 2015.
-Previously, Arroyo served as President - Technology Development where he successfully advanced AT&T’s technology transformation strategy from integration, rationalization, and capabilities development to an innovation-fueled organization focused on transforming business processes and market offerings in ways that create new value and velocity for AT&T’s business, customers, and partners.
-Arroyo also served as AT&T’s chief information officer beginning in January 2007 following the close of the merger between AT&T, BellSouth and Cingular.
+Previously, he served as President - Technology Development where he successfully advanced AT&T’s technology transformation strategy from integration, rationalization, and capabilities development to an innovation-fueled organization focused on transforming business processes and market offerings in ways that create new value and velocity for AT&T’s business, customers, and partners.
+Arroyo also served as AT&T’s CIO beginning in January 2007 following the close of the merger between AT&T, BellSouth and Cingular.
 Under Arroyo’s leadership, AT&T has been consistently recognized for thought leadership and creativity in technology innovation and execution.
 Awards include the Information Week 500 for six consecutive years and the CIO 100 Award in seven of the last eight years.
 AT&T was also recognized by Computerworld as one of the 100 best companies to work for in IT for 2014, 2013 and 2012, and by the American Business Awards as the 2009 IT Department of the Year.

-Arroyo has been consistently recognized by numerous publications for the advancement of businesses through technology, thought leadership, innovation, and creativity in planning and deploying technology.
-Recognition includes: Named to CIO Hall of Fame by CIO Magazine (“Honors the men and women whose work has profoundly shaped the technology-driven business landscape,” 2014), MIT Sloan CIO Leadership Award (“Honoring CIOs who lead their organizations by delivering business value and innovative use of IT in exceptional ways,”2014); vDiversity MBA Magazine (“Top 100 under 50 Diverse Executive Leaders,” 2013); CNET en Español (“20 Most Influential Latinos in Technology,” 2013); Hispanic Executive (“Top 10 Líderes,” 2012); Billing & OSS World (“Industry’s Top 25 Most Influential,” 2011); Computerworld (“Premier 100 IT Leaders,” 2009); HENAAC Promoting Careers in Science, Technology, Engineering and Math (“Executive Excellence Award,” 2008); Latina Magazine (“Latinos Of The Year,” 2007); and Business 2.0 (“Business 2.0 Dream Team CIO,” 2004).
+Arroyo has been consistently recognized by numerous publications for advancing businesses through technology, thought leadership, and innovation.
+Recognition includes: Líderes Mexicanos magazine(“Mexico’s 300 Most Influential Leaders,” 2015); CIO Hall of Fame by CIO Magazine (“Men and women whose work has profoundly shaped the technology-driven business landscape,” 2014), MIT Sloan CIO Leadership Award (“CIOs who deliver business value and innovative use of IT in exceptional ways,”2014); Diversity MBA Magazine (“Top 100 under 50 Diverse Executive Leaders,” 2013); CNET en Español (“20 Most Influential Latinos in Technology,” 2013); Hispanic Executive (“Top 10 Líderes,” 2012); Billing & OSS World (“Industry’s Top 25 Most Influential,” 2011); Computerworld (“Premier 100 IT Leaders,” 2009); HENAAC Promoting Careers in Science, Technology, Engineering and Math (“Executive Excellence Award,” 2008); Latina Magazine (“Latinos Of The Year,” 2007); Business 2.0 (“Business 2.0 Dream Team CIO,” 2004).
 He also received the 2011 “Oracle Excellence Award for CIO of the Year” and the 2002 “Georgia Global CIO of the Year Award.”